hugapi/HOPE/all/HOPE-10-Prefixes-and-Suffixes.md

 ## Problem Statement

-Currently, Hug interface routers expose a `prefixes` and `suffixes` argument to allow supporting multiple extensions, but they don't enable cases were you don't want to expose the original endpoints.
+Currently, Hug interface routers expose a `prefixes` and `suffixes` argument to allow supporting multiple extensions, but they don't enable cases where you don't want to expose the original endpoints.
-This behavior is also currently not well defined across interface types and the logic behind the behavior not well layed out.
+This behavior is also currently not well defined across interface types and the logic behind the behavior not well laid out.
 This is well illustrated by [this hug ticket inquiring about the behavior](https://github.com/hugapi/hug/issues/451).

 ## Proposed Solution